 When you share stories about how alone you felt when you started high school, or how someone broke your heart, or how you felt when you lost someone close to you, you show a part rarely seen to your teenager.
 Your teen may also receive a valuable lesson from your story that no matter what challenges he is dealing with, it will eventually pass and is survivable.

 3. Create a transparent climate.

 It can be difficult for teenagers to be as open in front of us as they are with their peers.
-Sometimes through our actions, such as being too preoccupied, defending more than listening, or because your teen thinks he will be judged, we thwart their attempts to share their raw and honest feelings.
+Sometimes through our actions, such as being too preoccupied, defending more than listening, or fear of being judged, we thwart their attempts to share their raw and honest feelings.
 At times, their lashing or acting out is only because they want us to stop what we are doing and listen.
 Create an aura in your home where your teen knows that being open is the norm.